 11. Oath of office and secrecy

-(1) Subject to subsection (2), before entering upon his office each member of the Commission shall make oath before a Judge that he will faithfully and impartially perform the duties of his office and that he will not, except in the discharge of those duties, disclose to any person any evidence or other matter brought before the Commission.
+(1) Subject to subsection (2), before entering upon his office each member of the Commission shall make oath before a judge that he will faithfully and impartially perform the duties of his office and that he will not, except in the discharge of those duties, disclose to any person any evidence or other matter brought before the Commission.

-(2) When a Commissioner is appointed the Chief Commissioner or the Senior Commissioner he is not required to make again the oath referred to in subsection (1).
+(2) When a commissioner is appointed the Chief Commissioner or the Senior Commissioner he is not required to make again the oath referred to in subsection (1).

 [Section 11 amended by No. 94 of 1984 s.
 66.]

-12. Commission Court of Record
+12. Commission court of record

-(1) The Commission is a Court of Record and shall have an official seal.
+(1) The Commission is a court of record and shall have an official seal.

 (2) All courts, judges, and persons acting judicially shall take judicial notice of the seal of the Commission affixed to a document and shall presume that it has been duly so affixed.